 After Taking the Impression

-Scrape off any remaining alginate material from the mixing bowl and discard it in the bin.
-Clean and sterilise all instruments used in the process.
+Scrape any excess alginate from the mixing bowl and discard in the waste disposal bin.
+Sterilize all instruments used in the mixing process and cleaning process.

 Disinfecting the Impression

-Gently rinse the impression under tap water to remove debris (such as saliva) retained in the impression.
-Spray the impression with a disinfectant and wrap it in a disinfectant-soaked paper towel.
-Immediately hand it over to the lab technician for further processing.
+Gently rinse the impression under running tap water to remove any material (e.g., saliva) trapped in the impression.
+Spray the impression with an appropriate disinfectant, and immediately wrap the impression in a paper towel soaked in disinfectant.
+Pass the impression onto the lab technician for processing.

 Dental Impression Compound